 If you are running Mongo version 3.6 or below on Atlas and you get a communications link failure, see the Mongo Connector documentation page.

 If you are still having trouble, contact Looker support for assistance.

-In order to receive successful connection messages regarding the temp schema and persistent derived tables, you will have needed to allow that functionality when you set up your Looker database.
-Instructions for doing so are found here.
+To receive successful connection messages regarding the temp schema and PDTs, you will have needed to allow that functionality when you set up your Looker database.
+Instructions for doing so are found Database Configuration Instructions documentation page.

 After you have connected your database to Looker you’re ready to configure sign-in options for your users.